About Ketosis

 It is advised to re-introduce food groups slowly, specifically carbohydrates.
 Using our Weight Stabilisation Plan and then other plans as calorie controlled increase steps is highly recommended and the ideal solution.
 This will help you returning back to conventional healthy eating which is then made easy and will encourage a new healthy eating regime for you to adopt for successful weight management.

 You should expect when you start to consume more carbohydrates, your body will convert them to glycogen and they will be stored back into the muscle, liver and blood stream along with the water, this is competely normal.
-We mentioned above that in the first few days of starting a VLCD/Ketogenic plan you depleted your energy (glycogen) stores which equated to approximately 4-5lbs loss on your weighing scales.
-It is therefore quite normal and expected for the same to happen when you come off a VLCD plan that has involved ketosis and you should expect a small regain of weight.
+We mentioned that in the first few days of starting a VLCD plan you can deplete your energy (glycogen) stores which equated to approximately 4-5lbs loss on your weighing scales.
+It is therefore quite normal and expected for the same to happen when you come off a VLCD plan that has involved mild ketosis and you should expect a small regain of weight.
 But........

 Remember as none of the initial weight lost in the first few days was considered a fat loss - none of the weight gained is a fat gain either and you shouldn’t allow yourself to become overly concerned.
 It can take two weeks to slip back into healthy eating and you may even notice a slightly bigger increase than expected, sometimes an extra 2lb in addition to the 4-5lb glycogen is gained.
 This additional 2lb is extra loading and is lost naturally the next week when following the re feeding plan.